lyori6/lyor/README.md

 ## Deployment Instructions

-### GitHub Pages Deployment
+### Vercel Deployment (Primary Method)

-This site is configured to deploy automatically to GitHub Pages using GitHub Actions.
-When you push changes to the main branch, the site will be built and deployed automatically.
+This site is configured to deploy to Vercel using direct GitHub integration.
+Vercel automatically deploys the site when changes are pushed to the main branch.

+For detailed setup instructions, see [VERCEL_SETUP.md](VERCEL_SETUP.md).

-The site can be accessed at: https://lyori6.github.io/lyor/
+The site can be accessed at your Vercel deployment URL (and eventually at https://lyori.com once the custom domain is configured).

+### GitHub Actions

+A GitHub Actions workflow is set up to build the Jekyll site and verify that it builds correctly.
+This workflow is defined in `.github/workflows/build-jekyll.yml`.

-### Vercel Deployment
+### GitHub Pages Deployment (Deprecated)

-This site is also configured to deploy to Vercel.
-The Vercel deployment will automatically detect changes and deploy the site.
+This site was previously configured to deploy to GitHub Pages.
+This method is now deprecated in favor of Vercel deployment.

-The site can be accessed at: https://lyori.com

 ## Local Development